François-Adrien Boieldieu: Career

-The spiritual heir of André Grétry, Boieldieu focused on melodies which avoided too much ornamentation, set to light but intelligent orchestration.
+The spiritual heir of André Grétry, Boieldieu focused on melodies that avoided too much ornamentation, set to light, but intelligent, orchestration.
 Hector Berlioz described his music as possessing "a pleasing and tasteful Parisian elegance".
-In 1800, he scored a veritable triumph with Le calife de Bagdad (The Caliph of Baghdad).
-In 1804, following the breakdown of his marriage to the dancer Clotilde Mafleurai, he set off for Saint Petersburg to take up the post of court composer to the tsar, where he stayed until 1810.
+He was appointed as second class professor of piano in 1798.
+In 1800, he achieved a veritable triumph with Le calife de Bagdad (The Caliph of Baghdad).

+Following the breakdown of his marriage to the dancer Clotilde Mafleuroy, he set off for Saint Petersburg in 1804 to take up the post of court composer to the Russian tsar, where he stayed until 1810.
 There he composed nine operas, including Aline, reine de Golconde (1804) and Les voitures versées (1808).

-On his return to France he won back Parisian audiences with La jeune femme en colère (1811), Jean de Paris (1812), Le nouveau seigneur du village (1813) and a dozen other works.
+On his return to France he won back Parisian audiences with La jeune femme en colère (1811), Jean de Paris (1812), Le nouveau seigneur du village (1813), and a dozen other works.
+In 1817, he succeeded Méhul as one of the forty members of the Académie des Beaux-Arts.
+He became professor of composition at the Paris Conservatoire in 1820.
+He also received the Légion d'honneur in 1820.

-In 1825 he produced his masterpiece, La dame blanche (revived in the Salle Favart in 1997 and recorded by the conductor Marc Minkowski).
+In 1825, he produced his operatic masterpiece, La dame blanche (revived in the Salle Favart in 1997 and recorded by the conductor Marc Minkowski).
 Unusual for the time, La dame blanche was based on episodes from two novels by Walter Scott.
-The libretto by Eugène Scribe is built around the theme of the long lost child fortunately recognized at a moment of peril.
-The style of the opera influenced Lucia di Lammermoor, I puritani and La jolie fille de Perth.
-La dame blanche was one of the first attempts to introduce the fantastic into opera.
+The libretto by Eugène Scribe is built around the theme of the long-lost child fortunately recognized at a moment of peril.
+The style of the opera influenced Lucia di Lammermoor, I puritani, and La jolie fille de Perth.
+La dame blanche was one of the early attempts to introduce the fantastic into opera.

-Although his reputation is largely based upon his operas, Boieldieu also composed other works.
-Among them was his Harp Concerto in C, written in 1800–1801 and one of the masterpieces of the harp repertory.
-He was appointed as second class professor of piano in 1798, became professor of composition at the Paris Conservatoire in 1820 and in 1817 he succeeded Méhul as one of the forty members of the Académie des Beaux-Arts.
-He received the Légion d'honneur in 1820.
-He gradually lost the ability to speak, no doubt due to cancer of the larynx.
+Later life

+He gradually lost the ability to speak, likely due to cancer of the larynx.
 The bankruptcy of the Opéra-Comique and the revolution of 1830 added to his woes.
 To save him from poverty, Adolphe Thiers awarded him a state pension of 6,000 francs.
 On September 25, 1834, he made his last public appearance at the premiere of Adolphe Adam's Le chalet.
 In this way, he stylishly passed on the baton to his brilliant pupil.

+Boieldieu died in Varennes-Jarcy.
+On 13 November 1834 his heart was interred in Rouen, in a tomb paid for by that city and designed by Charles Isabelle, while his body was interred in Père Lachaise Cemetery in Paris.